-For home testing, this is my personal favorite.
-It’s easy to do and very accurate – much more accurate than using a liquid test kit because of human error when it comes to matching up the colors and using chemical droplets.
+For home testing, this is my personal favourite.
+It’s easy to do and very accurate – much more accurate than using a liquid test kit because of human error when it comes to matching up the colours and using chemical droplets.

 There are all different kinds of test strips you can buy that check for all sorts of things, but you really only need to check for pH, alkalinity and free chlorine.